The irreducibility of Hurwitz spaces and Severi varieties on toric surfaces: The combinatorics of simple stretched floor decomposed strata

+Theorem~C follows rather easily from what we have proved so far.
+To apply Lemma~\ref{lem:minmultseq}, we will assume that $(0,-1)\in\nabla$, which can be achieved by reflecting $\Delta$ with respect to the $x$-axis if necessary.

+Let $M_{[\Theta]}\subset M_{g,\nabla}^\trop$ be any ssfd stratum and let $\Upsilon$ be its sw-equivalence class.
+By Lemma~\ref{lem:self intersection}, $\Upsilon$ contains an ssfd stratum with self-intersection number 0.
+Furthermore, we can choose an ssfd stratum $M_{[\Theta_0]}\in\Upsilon$ and an ssfd curve $(\Gamma_0,h_0)\in M_{\Theta_0}$ without self-intersections, whose multiplicity sequence is minimal among all ssfd curves without self-intersections in $\bigcup_{M_{[\Xi]}\in\Upsilon}M_{[\Xi]}$.
+The existence of such a minimizing curve is clear because the set of multiplicity sequences of curves of genus $g$ and degree $\nabla$ is finite; see Remark~\ref{rem:multseqprop}.
+Since Construction~\ref{constr:moving right} does not change the multiplicity sequence, after applying it several times, we may assume that the elevators of $(\Gamma_0,h_0)$ satisfy the following: $x(E_{r,i})\le x(E_{r+1,j})$ for all $0\le r\le \tth$ and all $i,j$.

-It remains to prove that the stratum $M_{\Theta'}$ is independent of $\Theta$ and depends only on $\nabla$ and $g$.
-To show this notice that the combinatorial type $\Theta'$ is uniquely determined by the following data: (a) the slopes of the pairs of legs adjacent to each floor, (b) the sequences of multiplicities of the upward elevators adjacent to each floor, and (c) the relative position of the $x$-coordinates of the upward elevators adjacent to the floors $F_r$ and $F_{r+1}$ for any $0\le r\le\tth$.
+It remains to prove that the stratum $M_{[\Theta_0]}$ is independent of $\Theta$ and depends only on $\nabla$ and $g$.
+To show this, note that the combinatorial type $\Theta_0$ is uniquely determined by the following data: (a) the slopes of the pairs of legs adjacent to each floor, (b) the sequences of multiplicities of the upward elevators adjacent to each floor, and (c) the relative positions of the $x$-coordinates of the upward elevators adjacent to the floors $F_r$ and $F_{r+1}$ for all $0\le r\le\tth$.